(715) 725-0820

 Why do you do this?
 How can you listen to people’s problems all day?

 Part of the answer is in the above question: being separated from people’s problems.
 But the larger answer is how much I believe it matters.
-If I’ve made any generalizations about humans from my work over the years, it’s that we all just want to feel seen.
-We all just want to know that we’re not crazy, weak, alone, or broken.
+If I’ve made any generalizations about humans from my work over the years, it’s that we all want to feel seen, understood, and supported.
+We all want to know that we’re not crazy, weak, alone, or broken.
 In some ways, we’re all all of that.
 But it’s normal—It’s human.
-One of my favorite catch phrases is, “Being a human is hard”.
+I often say, “Being a human is hard”.
 It’s why we need each other.

 Fast Fire—This or that?